ABDELBAKI-Mohamed/Modoock-health-challenge/README.md

+# Modoock Health Internship Challenge

+Thank you for your interest in our challenge!
+This document outlines everything you need to know about the role-based system project you'll be working on for **Modoock Health**.

+---

+## 💼 Challenge Overview

+Your challenge is to develop a web-based role management system with the following features:

+### 1. User Authentication
+- Create a login system using a secure method of your choice, so long as the storage system on which is based is on the database we create on supabase.
+- Route users to different dashboards based on their role:
+  - **Admin**
+  - **Manager**
+  - **User**

 # Modook Health Internship Challenge

 Thank you for your interest in our internship program!
 This document outlines everything you need to know about the role-based system project you'll be working on for **Modook Health**.